 Last Saturday we went up to Paluma.
-We explored little Crystal Creek for a little bit, went to the Town of Paluma and then, equipped with our sleeping bags, went for the surprise hike that Luen had planned.
+We explored Little Crystal Creek for a little bit, went to the Paluma Village and then, equipped with our sleeping bags, went for the surprise hike that Luen had planned.

 How to get there

 Paluma is about a 1.5 hour drive from Townsville.
 From Townsville you have to follow the Bruce Highway (A1) until you get to the sign where it tells you to turn off to Paluma.
 From there on it is another 40 minute drive up the windy road to the town.
 There are several waterfalls and waterholes you can explore, like Big and Little Crystal Creek.

 Our Weekend in Paluma

 We got up early to catch the sun rising above the forest at Paluma.
 Waking up I thought what a stupid idea and that I would have preferred sleeping much more, until I saw the sun coming up over the hills.
 Sunrises are something we don't witness very often but when I do, I always wonder why I don't do it more often.

 Still a bit tired, we then drove to Little Crystal Creek and climbed up the rocks to get to some more of the waterfalls.
 The waterfalls are stunning and the water so cold that I gasped for breath when I went in, but it makes for a good refreshment on hot days.
 Crystal Creek has a very peaceful atmosphere early in the morning.
 There were no other people around yet and we had the place all to ourselves.

 Eventually we got hungry and drove up into the Town of Paluma.
 Which only really consists of a handful of houses, a few guesthouses and inns.
 We went to the McClelland's lookout where they have picnic benches and a barbecue to sit down.
 However, we were so hungry we just ate at our car.